-Vitamin B12 deficiency is associated with a number of psychoses including dementia, depression, Alzheimer's disease, Obsessive Compulsive Disorder, Schizophrenia, and anxiety and panic attacks.
+Vitamin B12 deficiency is associated with a number of psychoses including dementia, depression, Alzheimer's disease, Obsessive Compulsive Disorder, Schizophrenia, and anxiety, General Anxiety Disorder and panic attacks.
 The association, though is controversial and for this reason we have provided a wide range of references on the topic at the end of the page.
 In addition, it should be noted that by the time vitamin B12 deficiency is measurable in serum, levels of vitamin B12 in the brain have already been low for some considerable period of time.
 Further, the ability to modify some serum markers of vitamin B12 deficiency does not necessarily mean that such modifications have occurred in the brain.
 In addition, it is known that even in healthy individuals levels of vitamin B12 in the brain decrease with age.

 Depression affects around one-in-four people in the US at some time during their life, and approximately 350 people world wide.
 The major antidepressant therapies include SSRIs, SNRIs and tricylci antidepressants, which are used in the treatment of Major Depressive Disorder, Obsessive-Compulsive Disorder, Generalized Anxiety Disorder, and Panic Disorder.
 The antidepressant market is significant at around $13.4 billion in 2018, and appears to be focused on treatment of symptoms, rather than on disease modification.
 In many instances persons with depression are not tested properly for B12 deficiency or folate deficiency and we have found no studies looking at functional deficiency in vitamin B2.
 Rather the majority of patients are simply placed on one of the many different anti-depressant drugs including SSRIs.
 If the health professionals in question actually checked they would find that in many instances, those who are B12 deficient are actually already making way too much serotonin, and some are making 10-100 to even 600 times the amount of serotonin that a normal, vitamin B12 sufficient person is making.
 Obviously the prescription of an SSRI or SNRI in these circumstances should be contra-indicated.
 It is though quite typical in treatment resistant depression.
 Typical drugs would include Sertraline (Zoloft, Lustral), Citalopram (Celexa, Cipramil), Escitalopram (Lexapro, Cipralex), Paroxetine (Paxil, Seroxat), Fluoxetine (Paxil, Seroxat), Fluvoxamine (Luvox, Faverin).
 SNRIs include Desvenlafaxine (Pristiq), Duloxetine (Cymbalts), Levomilnacipran (Fetzima), Milnacipran (Ixel, Savella), Venlafaxine (Effexor).